Ready to save? Here are the best deals of Prime Day 2022

 - Take a look at the Zojirushi Micom Rice Cooker, which is currently 28% off.

-- This four-serving Cuisinart waffle maker sports nonstick cooking surfaces and adjustable temperature at nearly 50% off.
+- This four-serving Cuisinart waffle maker sports nonstick cooking surfaces and adjustable temperature at 48% off.

-- If you want to add form and function to your home office, you can save over $200 on the Sauder Carson Forge desk.

-- The Mueller SuperGrind coffee grinder offers 17 coarseness settings, a replaceable burr grinder bit and a discount of over 20%.
+- The Mueller SuperGrind coffee grinder offers 17 coarseness settings, a replaceable burr grinder bit and a discount of 21%.

 - Complete with non-slip bases and handles, stainless-steel construction, lids and durable handles, mixing bowls don’t get more full-featured than these from Rorence at 24% discount.